OpenSwitchNOS/openswitch-ops/docs/l3-interface_cli.md

 `[no] ip address <address/mask> [secondary]`

 ##### Description
-Configures an IPv4 address to the specified interface.
+This command configures an IPv4 address to the specified interface.

 ##### Authority
 Admin.